NextGen Professors Program

 - Preparation for campus interviews, job talks, and negotiations around start-up packages, facilities and equipment, teaching load, etc.

-This initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement and CIRTL at Cornell.
-It is also supported by the National Science Foundation under Grant No. 1647094 (AGEP CIRTL), and by the ETS/CGS Award for Innovation in Promoting Success in Graduate Education.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+This initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement and Future Faculty and Academic Careers.
+This project is also funded by the National Science Foundation (grant number 1647094; CIRTL AGEP).
+Any opinions, findings, interpretations, conclusions, or recommendations expressed at these events and in related publications and materials are those of their respective authors and do not represent the views of the National Science Foundation.

-Please contact Graduate School Associate Dean for Inclusion & Student Engagement Sara Xayarath Hernández (firstname.lastname@example.org) with questions about this opportunity.
+Please contact Graduate School Associate Dean for Inclusion & Student & Faculty Engagement Sara Xayarath Hernández (firstname.lastname@example.org) or Associate Dean for Professional Development Colleen McLinn (email@example.com) with questions about this opportunity.